QuantEcon/lecture-source-jl/rst_files/optimization_solver_packages.rst

     dsquareroot(x) = Tracker.gradient(squareroot, x)

-From the documentation, we can do a machine-learning approach to a linear regression
+From the documentation, we can use a machine learning approach to a linear regression

 .. code-block:: julia